UKPLab/sentence-transformers/docs/pretrained_models.md

 Sadly there cannot exist a universal model that performs great on all possible tasks.
 Models strong on one task, will be weak for another task.
 Hence, it is important to select the right model for your task.

+## Paraphrase Identification

+The following models were trained on Millions of paraphrase sentences.
+They create extremely good results for various similarity and retrieval tasks.
+They are currently under development, better versions and more details will be released in future.

+- **distilroberta-base-paraphrase-v1** - Trained on large scale paraphrase data.
+- **xlm-r-distilroberta-base-paraphrase-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.

 ## Semantic Textual Similarity
-The following models were optimized for [Semantic Textual Similarity](usage/semantic_textual_similarity) (STS): You can compute the embeddings for two sentences and then use cosine-similarity to get a score -1 ...
-1 to indicate their semantic similarity.
-They were trained on [NLI](pretrained-models/nli-models.md) and [STS](pretrained-models/sts-models.md) data.
-They are evaluated on the STSbenchmark dataset.
+The following models were optimized for [Semantic Textual Similarity](usage/semantic_textual_similarity) (STS).
+They were trained on SNLI+MultiNLI and then fine-tuned on the STS benchmark train set.

-We can recommend this models as general purpose models.
-The best available models are:
+ The best available models for STS are:
 - **roberta-large-nli-stsb-mean-tokens** - STSb performance: 86.39
 - **roberta-base-nli-stsb-mean-tokens** - STSb performance: 85.44
 - **bert-large-nli-stsb-mean-tokens** - STSb performance: 85.29